divya0610m/DL-LSTM/README.md

 ## AIM
 To develop an LSTM-based model for recognizing the named entities in the text.

+## Theory
+An LSTM-based model for recognizing named entities is a type of neural network that uses Long Short-Term Memory (LSTM) layers to identify and classify proper names and entities within a text, such as person names, locations, organizations, dates, etc. It is commonly employed in Named Entity Recognition (NER) tasks because LSTMs are effective at capturing sequential dependencies and context within text.
+Typically, these models process tokenized input data, learn contextual representations, and output labels for each token indicating whether it belongs to a specific entity type.
+This approach improves the accuracy of extracting meaningful information from unstructured text data.

 ## Problem Statement and Dataset

+Develop a deep learning model using LSTM to perform Named Entity Recognition (NER) on text data.
+Preprocess the dataset by tokenizing text and encoding words and labels.
+Train and evaluate the model to accurately identify entities such as names, locations, and organizations.

 ![alt text](1-1.jpg)